 Get the Free monthly newsletter

 What were the major milestones of Haile Selassie's reign?

-Why is Selassie regarded as the 'King of Kings' by Rastafarians?
+Why is Haile Selassie i of Ethiopia regarded as the 'King of Kings' by Rastafarians?

 Most frequent questions and answers